Serer religion: Ancestral spirits and saints

-Ordinary Serers address their prayers to the pangool (the Serer ancestral spirits and saints) as they are the intermediaries between the living world and the divine.
-An orthodox Serer must remain faithful to the ancestral spirits as the soul is sanctified as a result of the ancestors' intercession between the living world and the divine.
+Ordinary Serers address their prayers to the pangool (the Serer ancestral spirits and saints) as they are the intermediaries between the living world and the Divine.
+An orthodox Serer must remain faithful to the ancestral spirits as the soul is sanctified as a result of the ancestors' intercession between the living world and the Divine.
 The pangool have both a historical significance as well as a religious one.
 They are connected to the history of the Serer by virtue of the fact that the pangool is associated with the founding of Serer villages and towns as a group of pangool would accompany village founders called "lamane" (or laman – who were their ancient kings) as they make their journey looking for land to exploit.
 Without them, the lamane exploits would not have been possible.
 In the religious sense, these ancient lamanes created shrines to these pangool, thereby becoming the priests and custodians of the shrine.
 As such, "they became the intermediaries among the land, the people and the pangool".

 Whenever any member of the lamanic lineage dies, the whole Serer community celebrates in honour of the exemplary lives they had lived on earth in accordance with the teachings of the Serer religion.
-Serer prayers are addressed to the pangool who act as intercessors between the living world and the divine.
+Serer prayers are addressed to the pangool who act as intercessors between the living world and the Divine.
 In addressing their prayers to the pangool, the Serers chant ancient songs and offer sacrifices such as bull, sheep, goat, chicken or harvested crops.

 Afterlife

-The immortality of the soul and reincarnation (ciiɗ in Serer) is a strongly held belief in Serer religion.
-The pangool are canonised as holy saints, and will be called upon and venerated, and have the power to intercede between the living and the divine.
-The Serer strive to be accepted by their ancestors who have long departed and to gain the ability to intercede with the divine.
-Failure to do so results in rejection by the ancestors and becoming a lost and wandering soul.
+The immortality of the soul and reincarnation (Ciiɗ in Serer) is a strongly held belief in Serer religion.
+The pangool are viewed as holy spirit/saints, and will be called upon and venerated, and have the power to intercede between the living and the Divine.
+The Serer strive to live a righteous life so they can be accepted by their ancestors who have long departed.
+To be righteous, means one has the opportunity to enter Jaaniiw (the place where good souls go), to be able to reincarnate, and to intercede with the Divine.
+Being rejected by the ancestors upons one's death means one become a lost and wandering soul.
+Serer spirituality rejects the notion of heaven and hell.
+In Serer spirituality, acceptance by the ancestors, and the ability to enter Jaaniiw (or Jaaniw) so one can be closer to the Divine is as close to the notion of heaven.
+Being rejected by the ancestors (those who have reincarnated and became holy, and serve as interceders between the physical world and the Divine) is equivalent to hell.
+However, Serer spirituality rejects the notion of "hell fire".
+The soul's inability to enter Jaaniiw means that it cannot return to its purest and natural form, and peace.
+Thus, it won't be able to fly from Jaaniiw to ciiɗ, and return to earth for a new course of human evolution.